anonaddy/addy.io/source/self-hosting.md

 Before updating, **please check the release notes** on [GitHub](https://github.com/anonaddy/anonaddy/releases) for any **breaking changes**.

-In order to update you can run the following commands:
+To update to the latest version run the following commands:

 ```bash
 # Fetch the tags from the remote repository